 Why have a Gentle C-Section?

-There are benefits in having a family centered cesarean for both the parent and the baby.
+There are benefits in having a family centered cesarean for both the parent and the baby, whether it’s medically necessary or an elective c-section.
 Feeling in control of your birth choices can help avoid postpartum depression and encourage a deeper connection with your new baby.